mikekaprielian/ffmpeg-build/README.md

 * patch available for ffmpeg 4.3.1/4.3.2
 * patch available for ffmpeg 4.4
 * patch available for ffmpeg 5.0
-* patch available for ffmpeg 5.1
+* patch available for ffmpeg 5.1 (FIX DTS PATCH included)

 ### Based on: